diogoaurelio/schedoscopeWiki/Storage-Formats.md

 Parameters:
 * `schemaPath`: path to the Avro schema file.
 The path is relative to the view's `avroSchemaPathPrefix`, which defaults to `/hdp/dev/global/datadictionary/schema/avro` for the `dev` environment.
 This prefix can be changed by setting a different `avroSchemaPathPrefixBuilder` for a view.

+For example, if you define a View in the following way:

+    storedAs(Avro("myUniqueExamplePath"))

+..
+Schedoscope's HiveQL will automatically add in the SQL "CREATE EXTERNAL table ..." statement the following correspondent clauses:

+    [...]
+    ROW FORMAT SERDE 'org.apache.hadoop.hive.serde2.avro.AvroSerDe'
+    WITH SERDEPROPERTIES (
+            'avro.schema.url' = 'hdfs:///hdp/<ENV>/global/datadictionary/schema/avro/myUniqueExamplePath'
+    )
+    STORED AS
+    		INPUTFORMAT 'org.apache.hadoop.hive.ql.io.avro.AvroContainerInputFormat'
+    		OUTPUTFORMAT 'org.apache.hadoop.hive.ql.io.avro.AvroContainerOutputFormat'
+    [...]

 ## Parquet

 View data can also be stored using Parquet:

     case class Parquet()

+For example, if you define a View in the following way:

+    storedAs(Parquet())

+..
+Schedoscope's HiveQL will automatically add in the SQL "CREATE EXTERNAL table ..." statement the following correspondent clause:

+    [...]
+    STORED AS PARQUET
+    [...]

+## Optimized Row Columnar

+View data can also be stored using Optimized Row Columnar format:

+    case class OptimizedRowColumnar()

+For example, if you define a View in the following way:

+    storedAs(OptimizedRowColumnar())

+..
+Schedoscope's HiveQL will automatically add in the SQL "CREATE EXTERNAL table ..." statement the following correspondent clause:

+    [...]
+    STORED AS ORC
+    [...]

+## Optimized Row Columnar

+View data can also be stored using Optimized Row Columnar format:

+    case class OptimizedRowColumnar()

+For example, if you define a View in the following way:

+    storedAs(OptimizedRowColumnar())

+..
+Schedoscope's HiveQL will automatically add in the SQL "CREATE EXTERNAL table ..." statement the following correspondent clause:

+    [...]
+    STORED AS ORC
+    [...]

+## Record Columnar File

+View data can also be stored using older formats, such as Record Columnar format:

+    case class RecordColumnarFile()

+For example, if you define a View in the following way:

+    storedAs(RecordColumnarFile())

+..
+Schedoscope's HiveQL will automatically add in the SQL "CREATE EXTERNAL table ..." statement the following correspondent clause:

+    [...]
+    STORED AS RCFILE
+    [...]

+## JSON

+View data can also be stored using JSON format:

+    case class Json()

+For example, if you define a View in the following way:

+    storedAs(Json())

+..
+Schedoscope's HiveQL will automatically add in the SQL "CREATE EXTERNAL table ..." statement the following correspondent clause:

+    [...]
+    ROW FORMAT SERDE 'org.apache.hive.hcatalog.data.JsonSerDe'
+	STORED AS TEXTFILE
+    [...]

+## CSV/TSV

+View data can also be stored using JSON format:

+    case class Csv()

+For example, if you define a View in the following way:

+    storedAs(Csv())

+..
+Schedoscope's HiveQL will automatically add in the SQL "CREATE EXTERNAL table ..." statement the following correspondent clause:

+    [...]
+    ROW FORMAT SERDE 'org.apache.hadoop.hive.serde2.OpenCSVSerde'
+	STORED AS TEXTFILE
+    [...]

+In case one would like to specify SerDe properties (e.g. for TSV), one could do as follows:

+    storedAs(Csv())
+    serDeProperties(
+        Map("separatorChar"->"""\t""",
+            "escapeChar"->"""\\""",
+            "quoteChar"->"'"
+            )
+    )

+.. which would generate the following SQL:

+    [...]
+    ROW FORMAT SERDE 'org.apache.hadoop.hive.serde2.OpenCSVSerde'
+	WITH SERDEPROPERTIES (
+		 'quoteChar' = ''',
+		 'escapeChar' = '\\',
+		 'separatorChar' = '\t'
+	)
+	STORED AS TEXTFILE
+    [...]

+## AWS S3 [Experimental]

+Note: this feature is still in experimental mode.
+Please test it first before you roll it out to production

+Besides HDFS, Schedoscope is extending support for storing files in Cloud providers, starting with AWS (S3).

+    case class S3(bucketName: String, storageFormat: StorageFormat, uriScheme: String = "s3n")

+Note that it assumes s3n URI Scheme by default.
+If one would require, for example, to use AWS Frankfurt datacenter (eu-central-1), one could specify "s3a", such as the following example:

+    storedAs(S3("schedoscope-bucket-test", OptimizedRowColumnar(), "s3a"))

+..
+Schedoscope's HiveQL will automatically add in the SQL "CREATE EXTERNAL table ..." statement the following correspondent clause:

+    [...]
+	STORED AS ORC
+	LOCATION 's3a://schedoscope-bucket-test/dev/test/views/<your-view-name-here>'
+    [...]

+## Using custom Hive SerDe

+Additionally, schedoscope provides a way to use Hive SerDes.
+We have seen that one can simply specify Json storage format and the SerDe will be automatically added.
+However, let us assume for the sake of explanation that one would like to use a different SerDe.
+Here is how one would do it:

+    storedAs(TextFile())
+    rowFormat("com.amazon.elasticmapreduce.JsonSerde")

+Schedoscope's HiveQL will generate the following:

+    [...]
+    ROW FORMAT SERDE 'com.amazon.elasticmapreduce.JsonSerde'
+	STORED AS TEXTFILE
+    [...]

+Additionally, one might want to add custom SerDe properties.
+Here is an example of how one would do so:

+    storedAs(TextFile())
+    rowFormat("org.apache.hadoop.hive.serde2.OpenCSVSerde")
+    serDeProperties(
+        Map("separatorChar"->"""\t""",
+            "escapeChar"->"""\\"""
+            )
+    )

+Schedoscope's HiveQL will generate the following:

+    [...]
+    ROW FORMAT SERDE 'org.apache.hadoop.hive.serde2.OpenCSVSerde'
+	WITH SERDEPROPERTIES (
+		 'escapeChar' = '\\',
+		 'separatorChar' = '\t'
+	)
+	STORED AS TEXTFILE
+    [...]

+## Using custom INPUT OUTPUT

+If, for example, you are using older/newer Hive versions, whose storage format was not contemplated in Schedoscope in a case class, you still have an additional alternative, namely with InOutputFormat case class.

+    case class InOutputFormat(input: String, output: String, serDe: Option[String] = None)

+The following example illustrates an alternative way of specifying ORC format:

+    storedAs(
+        InOutputFormat(
+            "org.apache.hadoop.hive.ql.io.orc.OrcInputFormat",
+            "org.apache.hadoop.hive.ql.io.orc.OrcOutputFormat",
+            Some("org.apache.hadoop.hive.ql.io.orc.OrcSerde")
+            )
+    )

+Schedoscope's HiveQL will generate the following:

+    [...]
+    ROW FORMAT SERDE 'org.apache.hadoop.hive.ql.io.orc.OrcSerde'
+	STORED AS
+		INPUTFORMAT 'org.apache.hadoop.hive.ql.io.orc.OrcInputFormat'
+		OUTPUTFORMAT 'org.apache.hadoop.hive.ql.io.orc.OrcOutputFormat'
+    [...]

 # Storage Paths